top of page

 A potential client approaches with what looks like a big project, great budget on paper, exciting scope that would stretch your capabilities.
 You're genuinely tempted to say yes immediately.

-Someone who knows your business patterns says: "Remember the last three clients that came in exactly like this?
-Big promises upfront, vague briefs that kept shifting, scope creep within a fortnight, then paid 45 days late causing cash flow stress.
+Someone who knows your business patterns says: "Remember the last few clients that came in exactly like this?
+Big promises upfront, vague briefs that kept changing, scope creep within a fortnight, then paid 45 days late causing cash flow stress.
 What's actually different about this one that makes you think it won't follow the same pattern?"

 You've told everyone that LinkedIn is your marketing priority this quarter, but you've posted exactly twice in 6 weeks and meanwhile spent 10 hours perfecting your Instagram content strategy instead.